agile-ts/agile/README.md

 ```
 npm install @agile-ts/core
 ```
-To use Agile we have to install the _core_ package, its the brain and handles your States, Collections, ..
+To use Agile we have to install the _core_ package, it's the brain and handles your States, Collections, ..
 <br />
 ```
 npm install @agile-ts/react
 ```
-In addition we need to install a _fitting integration_ for the Framework we are using.. in my case React.
+In addition, we need to install a _fitting integration_ for the Framework we are using.. in my case React.

 ## 📄 Documentation